 Well, they’re not called Premier Pontoons for nothing.
 This premier choice was built for families, but comes equipped with a range of features that could make any boat enthusiast drool.
 Its deck stretches to a length of 23’4”, and over that space, the boat boasts not one, not two, not three, but four full sized lounges that max out comfort and capacity.

 The boat brandishes a double captain chair layout that lets you navigate and control your boat with your first mate right by your side.
 It also comes with a tri-toon structure that allows for greater stability and maneuverability over rough sea water.
-Perfect for large families, the Premier 230 comes straight out of the dealership with a few basic fishing instruments like a fish finder, so it makes a good choice for sea-water anglers.
+The perfect pontoon for large families, the Premier 230 comes straight out of the dealership with a few basic fishing instruments like a great fish finder, so it makes a good choice for sea-water anglers, and those that don't want to worry about installing the fish finder.

 - Length overall - 23’4”